tomerraviv95/data-augmentations-for-receivers/README.md

 # Introduction

-This repository implements classical and machine-learning based detectors for a channel with memory of L. We implemented the naive [Viterbi algorithm](https://ieeexplore.ieee.org/document/1054010), as well as the [ViterbiNet](https://ieeexplore.ieee.org/document/8815457) in python.
-Our method, for incorporating temporal evolution over a sequence of symbols, is referred to as Meta-ViterbiNet.
-We also implemented a model-free baseline of a windowed-LSTM detector.
+This repository implements the proposed augmentation scheme for [ViterbiNet](https://ieeexplore.ieee.org/document/8815457), a machine-learning model-based detector, for the a channel with memory of L. Our proposed novel method incorporates (1) spatial and temporal clustering (2) takes into account classes diversity and (3) keeps low complexity, tailored for online communication scenarios.
 We explain on the different directories and subdirectories below.

 # Folders Structure